 Engage early and often with customers, ensuring they understand the benefits of smart grid technology, and maximizing their participation in programs that can deliver them tangible benefits.

-Use the Initial Phase demonstration to reinforce the smart grid business case.
+Use the Demonstration Project to reduce risk during full implementation and reinforce the smart grid business case.

 Smart Grid Implementation Overview